What is cloud computing?

 hybrid cloud is just what it sounds like: a combination of public cloud, private cloud and on-premises environments.
 Specifically (and ideally), a hybrid cloud connects a combination of these three environments into a single, flexible infrastructure for running the organization’s applications and workloads.

 At first, organizations turned to hybrid cloud computing models primarily to migrate portions of their on-premises data into private cloud infrastructure and then connect that infrastructure to public cloud infrastructure hosted off-premises by cloud vendors.
-This process was done through a packaged hybrid cloud solution like Red Hat® OpenShift® or middleware and IT management tools to create a "single pane of glass."
+This process was done through a packaged hybrid cloud solution such as Red Hat OpenShift or middleware and IT management tools to create a “single pane of glass.”
 Teams and administrators rely on this unified dashboard to view their applications, networks and systems.

 A public cloud also allows companies to quickly scale resources in response to unplanned spikes in traffic without impacting private cloud workloads, a feature known as cloud bursting.
-Streaming channels like Amazon use cloud bursting to support the increased viewership traffic when they start new shows.
+Streaming channels such as Amazon use cloud bursting to support the increased viewership traffic when they start new shows.

 Most enterprise organizations today rely on a hybrid cloud model because it offers greater flexibility, scalability and cost optimization than traditional on-premises infrastructure setups.
 According to the IBM Transformation Index: State of Cloud, more than 77% of businesses and IT professionals have adopted a hybrid cloud approach.